-Share the plan with the whole family by reviewing expectations.
+- Share the plan.
+And review expectations.
 Some expectations may include no eating or drinking (aside from water) between meals or that everyone must stay seated until the meal is over.

+Use visual clues to support the schedule.
 Consider investing in a visual cue like a timer to help your child visualize how long they need to sit at meal times.
 Limit snacks to 15 minutes and meals to around 30 minutes.
-I recommend the Mini Time Tracker and the Audible Time Timer .
+I recommend the Mini Time Tracker and the Audible Time Timer.

 Remember all changes can take time to get used to.
 Stick to it.
 Your routine should begin to feel normalish within two weeks.
 If something doesn’t feel right, reassess and adjust as you go to make a schedule and routine work for your family.